qntum-dev/url_shortner/readme.md

 ## Starting the server

-You can build the server using docker or locally on your host machine.
+You can build the server using docker.

-### For Docker
+To build the server you have to create a .env file.

 You can create your own .env file from the .env.template or you can use the .env.demo.